All Episodes

 Or Cruz, for that matter.

-So I'm my only point is this.
+So my only point is this.

-If Trump as a candidate ends up being defeated, and if he doesn't get to 1237, do you see him winning on a second or third ballot given what you've seen happen this weekend?
+If Trump, as a candidate, ends up being defeated, and if he doesn't get to 1237, do you see him winning on a second or third ballot, given what you've seen happen this weekend?

 Well, some people don't, but then you've got to realize something.

-Think they can be bought off with, well, could I give you some names?
+I mean, Trump's, there you go, insulting delegates think they can be bought off with, well, could I give you some names?

-No, folks, I'm just trying to.
+No, folks, I'm just trying.

 Look, the anti-establishment movement is real.

-The establishment's going to be well girded, well protected.
+The establishment's going to be well-girded, well-protected.

-And this is this is for keeps.
+And this is for keeps.

-That's why I'm sorry, all of this is precisely why the focus on Hillary and Obama and the Democrats have been lost.
+That's why, I'm sorry, all of this is precisely why the focus on Hillary and Obama and the Democrats have been lost.

 Because right now, people are in a life and death struggle over their identity, their self-worth, and any number of other things.